Is Debt Consolidation Right for Me?

 Debt consolidation loans for bad credit

-If you have a bad credit reputation, it can be difficult to impossible to get approved by the big banks for the loan to consolidate debt.
+If you have a bad credit score reputation, it can be difficult to impossible to get approved by the big banks for the loan to consolidate debt.

 Sometimes a 'yes' can become a 'no' if a bank initially accepts your loan application but it then gets declined by their credit approval team.
 Even if you do get approved for a loan, the interest rate could be higher than what you're already paying on your existing loans and credit cards.